ehsangittt/roadmap/ansible/README.md

  `Note:`  You need to go to  this [link](https://download.docker.com),then select the operating system then the version and finally download the files with the .deb extension

- `Note:`  You need to download the files containerd.io , docker-ce , docker-ce-cli , docker-compose-plugin After download these files you have to put the file version in vars.yml file like me .
+ `Note:`  You need to download the files containerd.io , docker-ce , docker-ce-cli , docker-compose-plugin

+<br>After download these files you have to put the file version in vars.yml file like me .